 If your phone number is not instantly accessible, you lose the call.

-Schema Markup for HVAC Sites
+Use Schema Markup for HVAC Websites

 At a minimum, include: